Helen van Berkel stays at a Hawke's Bay cottage that offers both sunrise and sunset views.

 Toiletries: Body Therapy soap, shampoo and conditioner, body lotion and body wash.

-In the neighbourhood: Imposing Te Mata peak is directly across the road and the vineyard is working with local landowners to provide access from this side of the peak.
+is directly across the road and the vineyard is working with local landowners to provide access from this side of the peak.
 And of course there's the Giants Winery and the terrific Terroir Restaurant, all set in the quite lovely Tukituki River valley.

 Would I stay again?
 This is top of the list for my next romantic weekend away.